TyreeWebber/tweeter/README.md

 ## [client.js](https://github.com/TyreeWebber/tweeter/blob/master/public/scripts/client.js)

 - Contains all client-side logic for the project
----
-- loadTweets: used to submit a GET request to the /tweets/ route to receive the array of posted tweets, also empties and resets the form.

-- createTweetElement: renders HTML markup for a tweet. uses template literals to dynamically insert user inputs.

-- renderTweets: accepts an array of objects containing the tweeter user's data, also prepends items to the DOM.

-- escape: escapes XSS scripts

-- errorHandler: checks for input field errors and if an error is present gives an error message, if not allows the tweet to be posted.

-- scrollFunction: when the use user scrolls more than 30px it prompts a button to appear.

-- topFunction: appears when the user scrolls more than 30px if clicked it returns the user to the top of the page body.

 ## [composer-char-counter.js](https://github.com/TyreeWebber/tweeter/blob/master/public/scripts/composer-char-counter.js)
 - updates the counter as the tweet is written.
 Listens for user inputs to increase/decrease the counter.